Refreshing to See a Woman's Sexuality Acknowledged: Mirzapur Star Rasika Dugal

-In more ways than one, Mirzapur — Amazon's newest original Web series from India, out now on Prime Video — is a story that isn't suited for Bollywood's traditional space: the big screen.
+In more ways than one, Mirzapur — Amazon Prime Video's newest original Web series from India, out now — is a story that isn't suited for Bollywood's traditional space: the big screen.
 None of it has to do with the fact that Mirzapur is an episodic drama, which allows writers to explore characters and chart subplots in manners that isn't possible on film.
 Instead, it's the characteristics and behaviour of those characters, and the level of violence and sex that India's moral-driven censor board, the CBFC, wouldn't allow.

 “It's very refreshing because there are very few roles written for women in which their sexuality is acknowledged,” Rasika Dugal, who plays Beena Tripathi, the second wife of the show's big crime boss in Mirzapur, told Gadgets 360.
 “We don't have these conversations about women.
 Usually, women are objects that have been sexualised, as objects of titillation or as objects of sympathy.”